Splitting quaternion algebras over quadratic number fields: Finding a zero divisor

-Since $H$ is a division algebra, the quadratic form $ax_1^2+bx_2^2-abx_3^2$ is anisotropic.
-Thus solving equation (1) is equivalent to finding an isotropic vector for the quadratic form $ax_1^2+bx_2^2-abx_3^2-dx_4^2$.
-One can find such a vector using the algorithm from \cite{Simon}.
+Since $H$ is a division algebra, the quadratic form $ax_1^2+bx_2^2-abx_3^2$ has no nontrivial zeros.
+Thus solving Equation \ref{last} is equivalent to finding a nontrivial zero of the quadratic form $ax_1^2+bx_2^2-abx_3^2-dx_4^2$.
+One can find such a zero using the algorithm from \cite{Simon}.
 This algorithm runs in polynomial time if one is allowed to call oracles for factoring integers.
 We have found an element $s$ in $H$ such that $s^2=d$.
 Since $H$ is a central simple algebra over $\mathbb{Q}$ and $d$ is not a square in $\mathbb{Q}$, the element $s$ is not in the center of $A$.
 Hence $s-\sqrt{d}$ is a zero divisor in $A$. \end{proof} \begin{remark} An alternative ending of the algorithm could be the following.
 Assume that we have already found the subalgebra $H$.
 There always exists an element $s\in H$ for which $s^2=d$.
 We have seen this in the case where $H$ is a division algebra.
-If $H$ is a matrix algebra then it is well-known.
+If $H$ is a full matrix algebra then it is well-known.
 Hence the quadratic form $ax_1^2+bx_2^2-abx_3^2-dx_4^2$ is always isotropic.
 We find an isotropic vector $(x_1,x_2,x_3,x_4)$.
 If $x_4\neq 0$ we proceed as before.
-If $x_4=0$ then the norm of $x_1u+x_2v+x_3uv$ is 0, hence it is a zero divisor. \end{remark} We conclude by stating that our algorithm can be used to solve quadratic equations in three variables over $\mathbb{Q}(\sqrt{d})$ by Proposition \ref{split}. \paragraph*{Acknowledgement} The author would like to thank G\'abor Ivanyos and Lajos R\'onyai for their useful remarks and their constant support.
-Research supported by the Hungarian National Research, Development and Innovation Office - NKFIH.
+If $x_4=0$ then the norm of $x_1u+x_2v+x_3uv$ is 0, hence it is a zero divisor. \end{remark} \begin{remark} We would like to note that Algorithm 1 only needs at most two oracle calls for integer factoring in Step 2 and 4.
+Furthermore, there there are subexponential algorithms for integer factorization \cite{Fac1},\cite{Fac2} and Shor's algorithm can factor integers by a polynomial-time quantum algorithm \cite{Shor}. \end{remark}

+First we would like to emphasize that our algorithm can be used to find nontrivial zeros of quadratic forms in three variables over $\mathbb{Q}(\sqrt{d})$ by Proposition \ref{split}.
+Moreover, Algorithm \ref{alg} is a reduction procedure in the following sense.
+The task of finding a nontrivial zero of a quadratic form in three variables over $\Q(\sqrt{d})$ can be accomplished by finding nontrivial zeros of quadratic forms in 3,4 and 6 variables over $\Q$.
+This reduction procedure works for any number field instead of $\Q(\sqrt{d})$.
+Therefore if someone finds an algorithm for finding nontrivial zeros of quadratic forms in 4 and 6 variables over $\Q(\sqrt{d})$, then one immediately has an algorithm for finding nontrivial zeros of quadratic forms in three variables over $\Q(\sqrt{d_1},\sqrt{d_2})$.
+The reduction procedure also works for fields of odd characteristic as demonstrated in \cite{Phd}.